CONDUCTORS & DIRECTORS

 Chuck West, Youth Symphony Conductor

 A native of Roanoke, Virginia, Mr. Brubaker began musical studies on the violin at the age of six and on the piano and trumpet at the age of twelve.
 He holds a bachelor’s degree in music education from West Virginia University and a master’s degree in music education from the University of Illinois.
 In addition to his music education studies, Mr. Brubaker holds a Master of Divinity degree from Regent University.
-While teaching elementary, middle, and high school level orchestra in the public schools of Northern Virginia, Mr. Brubaker conducted the Northern Virginia Junior Youth Symphony for eight seasons.
+While teaching orchestra in the public schools of Northern Virginia at the elementary-, middle-, and high-school levels, Mr. Brubaker conducted the Northern Virginia Junior Youth Symphony for eight seasons.
 In addition, he has taught band at the elementary level, directed a private music teaching studio, and directed a successful exploratory violin program at both Clark and Jackson-Via Elementary Schools.
-Mr. Brubaker has been the Director of Orchestras at Buford Middle School since 1999 and has served as a guest conductor and adjudicator throughout Virginia.
-He is a published composer of school orchestra music and was the 2006 recipient of the “Arts Award for Education” from the Piedmont Council of the Arts.
-In his eighteenth season as Evans Orchestra conductor, Don Brubaker resides in Albemarle County with his wife Gayle who teaches piano and voice.
+In 2018, Mr. Brubaker retired as Director of Orchestras at Buford Middle School (a post he held for 18 years) and has served as a guest conductor and adjudicator throughout Virginia.
+He is a published composer of school orchestral music and was the 2006 recipient of the “Arts Award for Education” from the Piedmont Council of the Arts.
+In his 20th season as Evans Orchestra conductor, Don Brubaker resides in Albemarle County with his wife Gayle, who teaches piano and voice.

 Bob Dunnenberger, Rita M. Evans Orchestra Wind Coach